 Our publications reach readers in over 150 countries.
 Competition Policy International is a peer-reviewed academic journal, published biannually both online and in print.
 It has established itself as one of the leading antitrust journals in the world.
 The Antitrust Chronicle (formerly GCP Magazine) is an online-only bimonthly magazine that produces papers on topical competitive policy topics.
 Articles from both publications can be found online at www.competitionpolicyinternational.com.

-In 2009, CPI expanded into book publishing.
-Our first book, Trustbusters, includes chapters from the senior officials of the world's competition agencies, presenting a discussion of competition activity and administration in each of their countries.
+CPI is also present in book publishing.
+Our first book, Trustbusters, includes chapters from the senior officials of the world’s competition agencies, presenting a discussion of competition activity and administration in each of their countries.
 Our second book, Platforms Economics, is a seminal book on multi-sided businesses including essays from world leading economists.
 A highly regarded free publication available at CPI is our Essay on the Economics of Two-Sided Markets.

 The CPI Learning Center:

-We also operate the CPI Learning Center, offering courses and seminars to the global competition policy community.
+We also operate the CPI Learning Center, offering courses, seminars and valuable reading material to the global competition policy community.
 CPI Learning Center courses are targeted to anyone who needs to enhance their understanding of competition policy fundamentals and/or learn more about cutting-edge topics in the field.
 Our multi-session courses provide in-depth instruction on need-to-know subjects in the antitrust field.
-To date, we've offered courses on statistics, economics, econometrics, two-sided enterprises, collusion, and network organizations.
-Our individual seminars discuss news-worthy topics; our most recent seminars presented in-depth details of competition policy in Asia.
+To date, we’ve offered courses on statistics, economics, econometrics, two-sided enterprises, collusion, and network organizations.

-In all cases, professors include court judgments, competition authority decisions, advances in economics, and other key changes in the practice of antitrust/competition policy.
-Most courses take a global perspective, integrating U.S, EC, and other national developments in antitrust and competition policy.
+In all cases, professors will include court judgments, competition authority decisions, advances in economics, and other key changes in the practice of antitrust/competition policy.
+Most courses take a global perspective, integrating US, EU, and other national developments in antitrust and competition policy.